Does a felony conviction affect the right to vote in Florida?

 What is required to have my civil rights restored?

 There are several conditions that must be met before a person’s civil rights can be restored.
+See also the previous question and answer regarding Amendment 4.
 Here are a couple of links for more information:

 I have been convicted of a felony, but my name has not yet be removed from the active voter roll.
 Can I still vote?